aws-samples/serverless-patterns/apigw-rest-api-iam-authorizer-sigv4a-sls-py/README.md

-# AWS API Gateway IAM authorization and AWS v4 request signing
+# AWS API Gateway, IAM authorization and AWS v4 request signing

-This pattern uses an AWS_IAM authorizer to secure an API endpoint using Python 3 and the Serverless framework.
+This pattern involves employing an AWS_IAM authorizer to secure an API endpoint through Python 3 and the Serverless framework.
-It demonstrates how to sign the HTTP request using IAM credentials and follow the [AWS v4 signing process](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-signing.html) in order to grant access to the secured endpoint from a public API.
-AWS ApiGateway facilitates all communication with the APIs.
+It illustrates the process of signing the HTTP request using IAM credentials and adhering to the AWS v4 signing method.
+This ensures access to the protected endpoint from a public API.
+The interaction with APIs is facilitated by AWS API Gateway.

+**Note**: The pattern employs Lambda behind an APIGW as a Public API.
+However, even if Lambda is not used in the system, the core considerations remain consistent.
+The scenario involves a public API making calls to a private API, secured by AWS_IAM.
+Consequently, the signing process with AWS v4 is essential, irrespective of specific implementation details.

 Learn more about this pattern
 at [Serverless Land Patterns](https://serverlessland.com/patterns/apigw-lambdas-ddb-authorizer-sigv4a-sls-py).